My blog set up is nicely tuned. It could be better.

 The current Mac version is Word:mac 2011.
 It feels as if it is two generations behind the current Windows version of the software.
 I could live with that, but Word doesn’t do a good job of getting out the way on the Mac.

 Word:mac 2011 has a distraction free full-screen mode – shown above in the screenshot.
-It’s great, or it would be if it stayed put.
+The distraction free mode is great, or it would be if it stayed put.
 If I need to switch to another screen, say to check facts in an email or on a web page, the distraction free display reverts to a normal, distracting display.
 I jump to other screens a lot and find this annoying.

 Pages ’09 is part of Apple’s iWork suite of apps.
 There’s the Numbers spreadsheet and KeyNote, a presentation tool.
 The three work well together in much the same way as Microsoft Office.
 Each of the three programs are in the OS X App Store and sell for $25 in New Zealand.